TUDelft-CITG/coastpy/README.md

 ```

 ## Usage
+More extensive installation and usage instructions will be made available by
-Clone the repository, install the environment, launch jupyter lab and explore the
+documentation.
+For now you can clone the repository, install the environment, that comes
+with jupyterlab and then launch jupyter lab to explore the tutorials.
-tutorials.

 ```bash
 git clone https://TUDelft-CITG/coastpy.git
 cd coastpy